amirul1000/shopping-cart-order-processing/README.md

 "# shopping-cart-order-processing"

-Sopping Cart & Order Processing in PHP & MySQL
+Sohpping Cart & Order Processing System (E-commerce) in PHP & MySQL
 ======================================================================================

 Shopping cart software is a piece of e-commerce software on a web server that allows visitors to an Internet site to select items for eventual purchase.
 The software allows online shopping customers to accumulate a list of items for purchase.